 The lights come on at Anfield

 1957 - Floodlights were used at Anfield for the first time, having been installed at a cost of £15,000.
 Billy Liddell nabbed a brace as we beat Everton 3-2 in the second leg of the Floodlight Challenge Cup, played to commemorate the 75th anniversary of the Liverpool County FA.
-John Morrissey grabbed our other goal as we shot into an aggregate lead inside the first 25 minutes, although we eventually lost out 4-3 overall.
+Johnny Morrissey grabbed our other goal as we shot into an aggregate lead inside the first 25 minutes, although we eventually lost out 4-3 overall.
 Future red Dave Hickson headed one of the Blues’ goals on his 28th birthday.

 Jimmy’s double century

 1979 - Jimmy Case played his 200th reds game as we beat Third Division Exeter City 2-0 in a League Cup Fourth Round tie at Anfield, with both goals scored by substitute David Fairclough.

 1915 - We lost 2-0 to Manchester United in a Wartime League match at Anfield.

 1943 - We lost another wartime fixture against the Red Devils at Maine Road, this time 1-0.